 The Bottom Line

-There are really two points I hope you takeaway from this article:
+There are really two points I hope you takeaway from this article about my SIBO treatment mistakes:

 1: Testing is important, no matter what you’re trying to treat.